pwn2winctf/2021/rules.md

 ## Contact:

-If you have any questions, contact us in our e-mail elt *at* ctf-br dot org.
+If you have any questions, contact us: elt *at* ctf-br dot org.